First Battle of Przasnysz: The battle

 From the east, the Germans were pushed to Przasnysz by the 4th and 5th Siberian Rifle Divisions.
 The counterattack of the German 6th Infantry Brigade was not successful, the 9th Landwehr Brigade lost 396 men killed and missing and 1,907 wounded.
 To pursue the retreating Germans, the commander of the 1st Army pushed forward the 15th Cavalry Division.
 Before nightfall, she captured 4 guns and over 200 prisoners from the 21st Reserve Infantry Regiment and the 2nd Reserve Jaeger Battalion.

 The offensive of the corps of the 1st Army continued, although the front command was dissatisfied with its pace.
 The chief of staff of the army tried to explain to the quartermaster general of the staff of the armies of the front, Major General Bonch-Bruyevich: "and if some episodes are not played out immediately in the sense we want, this does not give us the right to think that there is no control over the operation.
 When it is over, you can document that the events on our right flank were in our hands every minute".
 It was primarily about the Turkestan Corps, which could not break through to Przasnysz from the west.
-All day long, his attacks were repelled and even driven back by his units of the regiment of the division of T. von Wernitz.
+All day long, his attacks were repelled and even driven back by his units of the regiment of the Wernitz division.

 Attempts by the 12th Army to organize a deep detour and encirclement of the German troops at Przasnysz failed.
-To complete the defeat of the Morgen's group, the II Siberian Corps was transferred to the 1st Army.
+To complete the defeat of the Morgen's group, the 2nd Siberian Army Corps was transferred to the 1st Army.
 At about 11 pm on February 26, two regiments of the 2nd Siberian Rifle Division broke into the southern outskirts of Przasnysz, but then were driven back by a counterattack at night.
-The battle resumed on February 27, during the day two Siberian and Turkestan corps pressed the Germans.
+The battle resumed on February 27, during the day the two Siberian and Turkestan corps pressed the Germans.
 Von Gallwitz had to decide on the retreat.
 In a telephone conversation with him, E. Ludendorff and the first quartermaster of the Staff of the Supreme Commander of All German Forces in the East, Colonel Max Hoffmann, expressed their conviction that the Russian offensive was undertaken not only to recapture Przasnysz, but for a new invasion of Germany from Mlawa, and therefore we must conserve our strength and strengthen ourselves closer to the border.
-During February 27-28, Morgen's group was withdrawn.
+During February 27–28, Morgen's group was withdrawn.